News & trends

 Changes to the total cost at completion

 In addition to the current cost of the project, it’s also critical to know the total completed cost.
-This information can then be communicated to the client or used internally to try to save on other jobs.
-Or to take credit to cover the potential cashflow issues if no savings can be had.
+This information can then be communicated to the client or used internally to save on other jobs.
+Or take credit to cover the potential cashflow issues if no savings can be had.

 Construction material costs have increased by more than 30% between 2020 and 2022 and can continue to rise 12% YoY still in the future.
 This means that your estimates at the beginning of your project are definitely going to be higher at completion.
-Depending on the material it could even be more.
+Depending on the material, it could be even more.

 total cost at completion = all current costs + all future costs + adjustments due to material costs + adjustments due to subcontractor bids